Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

 The observed jump in $c_{66}$ at $T_c$ implies that the superconducting order parameter of \Sr~is of a two-component nature.
 We now discuss the various implications of this new constraint, in the context of the other known properties of \Sr.

 (i) \emph{Discrete symmetry breaking}: In a two-component scenario, the $U(1)$ symmetry breaking superconducting transition is necessarily accompanied by a simultaneous discrete symmetry breaking.
-For case (1) in section~\ref{sec:theory}, this discrete symmetry is time reversal leading to a spontaneous magnetization that can be detected in a $\mu$SR measurement, for example.
+For case (1), this discrete symmetry is time reversal leading to a spontaneous magnetization that can be detected in a $\mu$SR measurement, for example.
 A non-zero $\mu$SR signal below $T_c$ has indeed been reported \cite{Luke98}, but its origin and implications are currently under investigation \cite{Grinenko20}.
-For cases (2) and (3) in section~\ref{sec:theory}, the broken symmetry is tetragonal $D_{4}$ leading to an orthorhombic or a monoclinic distortion of the tetragonal unit cell, which can in principle be detected through x-ray diffraction.
-At present, no such distortion has been reported.
+For cases (2) and (3), the broken symmetry is tetragonal $D_{4}$ leading to a monoclinic or an orthorhombic distortion of the tetragonal unit cell, respectively.
+In principle, it be detected through x-ray diffraction but no such distortion has been reported yet.

-(ii) \emph{Response to uniaxial pressure}: $T_c$ as a function of uniaxial strain $u_{xx} - u_{yy}$ should increase linearly.
-Experimentally, $T_c$ increases, but not in the linear regime since the cusp at zero strain has not yet been resolved \cite{Hicks14}.
-Next, in the presence of a uniaxial strain $u_{xx} - u_{yy}$, there should be two split transitions if the order parameter is the $(1, i)$ or $(1,1)$ type.
+(ii) \emph{Response to uniaxial pressure}: $T_c$ as a function of the $B_{1g}$ shear strain $u_{xx} - u_{yy}$ is expected to increase linearly.
+However experimentally, $T_c$ increases quadratically with the uniaxial strain $\epsilon_{100}$ along [100], and therefore, the cusp at zero strain has not been observed.
+Note that, due to Poisson effect, $\epsilon_{100}$ is a combination of the $B_{1g}$ shear $u_{xx} - u_{yy}$, and the in-plane $A_{1g}$ longitudinal strain $u_{xx} + u_{yy}$.
+This implies that at quadratic order in $\epsilon_{100}$, there is a $B_{1g}$ perturbation that should lead to a splitting of the superconducting transition, if the order parameter is the $(1, i)$ or $(1,1)$ type (see SI section 8).
 But for $(1,0)$, one expects a single transition, with enhanced $T_c$.
-Since split transitions have not been observed in thermodynamic measurements \cite{Li19}, it argues in favor of $(1,0)$ order parameter.
+Since specific heat measurements detect no splitting of the superconducting transition under the application of strain (at least along the [100] direction) \cite{Li19}, the behavior of \Sr~under uniaxial pressure argues in favor of the $(1, 0)$ order parameter.
+(Here we assume that the strain-independent transition observed recently by zero-field muon spin relaxation \cite{Grinenko20} is not related to the superconducting state).